node-task/spec/README.md

 **WORK IN PROGRESS, FEEDBACK WELCOME**

-This project aims to define a stateless, promise-based API for javascript tasks.
+This project aims to define a stateless, promise-based, event emitting API for javascript tasks.
 Modules which adhere to this specification should be published as stand-alone packages on npm.
 The target for this spec includes file-based tasks, internal CLI front ends, and most exciting of all: plugins for the fantastic javascript build-tool Grunt (coming with version 0.5+).

 Eventually, it is hoped that popular JS libraries will maintain their own node-task modules (think jshint, stylus, handlebars, etc).
 If/when this happens, it will be trivial to pass files through an arbitrary pipeline of interactions and transformations utilizing libraries across the entire npm ecosystem.